bigjosh/cwandt-pocketfiche-site/README.md

 Parcel names are a letter for the X coordinate and a number for the Y coordinate.
 Some parcel landmarks are:

-- A0 is at the bottom left corner
+- A1 is at the bottom left corner
-- AL37 is at the top right corner
+- AL38 is at the top right corner
 - S20,T20,T19,S19 form the center of the world (the origin is at the center of these four parcels)

 In CW&T  parcels, the center is at S20,T20,T19,S19.
 So thier grid must be 1-19 |  (20-39) so 38 rows tall total.
+Thier current grid labels are just wrong and don't even match the files names so ignore them.

-So, the bottom left parcel is A0 and the top right parcel is AL37.
+So, the bottom left parcel is A1 and the top right parcel is AL38.

 There is also a complication that not all of the parcels in the 38x38 grid are claimable.
 Miles said he thinks only ones in a 19mm radius are?
 We dont need to worry about that here becuase we only display claimed tiles anyway.